Halcones Rojos Veracruz: 2007-08

 In the area of foreign players, the U.S. Lawayne Gouards Da Juan was on trial for covering the floor of Lamar Castile, however this does not live up to expectations and was not activated within the roster.
-Finally, the American Michael Joseph Adams came to fill the seat left the U.S. Lamar Castile also vacant.
+Finally, the American Michael Joseph Adams came to fill the seat left by Lamar Castile.

 In the last game of the regular season against the Pioneers of Quintana Roo, debuted with the RedHawks youth George Lohmann, Wilfredo Rodriguez and Alejandro Ruano, who along with Jorge Hernandez and Omar Gonzalez who were throughout the season with the team, made that comply with Rule 120 minutes played by trace elements of 20 years.